dragoncoder047/thuepaste/examples.md

 ## samples/collatz.t

 This one simulates the cyclic tag system found [here](https://en.wikipedia.org/wiki/Tag_system#Example:_Computation_of_Collatz_sequences) to compute the Collatz sequence for 9.
 You can do any other number by starting with that many asterisks between the underscores.
 The unsolved nature of this is that it is not known whether any arbitrary number of asterisks will always wind up with `_*_` (that is, 1) at any point.

+## samples/digitalroot.t

+This calculates the "digital root" of a number in base 10, that is, the number obtained by repeatedly summing the digits until the result is a one digit number.
+For example, the digital root of 6457 is 4 (6+4+5+7 = 22; 2+2 = 4), as are the digital roots of 5674 and 4576.